Spirit Airlines resuming flights from Latrobe to Fort Lauderdale, Florida

 Previous Fort Lauderdale flights from Latrobe ended in December 2022, but other destinations have continued since the airline started flying out of Latrobe.

-Currently, Spirit is flying daily to Orlando and has added daily flights to Myrtle Beach, S.C.
+Currently, Spirit has flights to Orlando and has added flights to Myrtle Beach, S.C.
 Those flights also start in early May.

 The airport is also currently in the midst of a major terminal expansion.